euske/fgyama/README.md

 # FGyama

-FGyama, or Flow Graph yama is a dataflow graph extractor for Java source code.
+FGyama, or Flow Graph yama is an *interprocedural* static code analyzer that extracts dataflow graph from Java code.

 ## What It Does